quicwg/qlog/draft-ietf-quic-qlog-h3-events.md

 because implementations need to read data from a stream in order to parse the frame header.

+The concrete HTTP/3 event types are further defined below, their type identifier is the heading name.

 ## parameters_set {#h3-parametersset}

 The `parameters_set` event contains HTTP/3 and QPACK-level settings, mostly